dylanpicart/regression_nyc_cov_conc/README.md

 The analysis of this project covered the time period of 2020 - 2021.
 Data is updated monthly.
 Results of sampling to determine the SARS-CoV-2 N gene levels in NYC DEP Wastewater Resource Recovery Facility (WRRF) influent, disaggregated by the WRRF where the sample was collected, date sample was collected, and date sample was tested.
 This data contains sampling from multiple locations throughout NYC, and is appropriately labeled.

 **Important Note:** Although SARS-CoV-2 is the virus that causes COVID-19 cases, concentrations in wastewater are not the same as COVID-19 Case Rates and should be treated separately.
 In this project, I explore the commonalities between the infectious cases reported in media and the amount of gene levels prevalent in the wastewater.
-RT-qPCR was changed to digital PCR in April of 2023, resulting values are about 10-20 times higher than those of RT-qPCR.
+RT-qPCR was changed to digital PCR in April of 2023, resulting in values that are about 10-20 times higher than those of RT-qPCR.
 Please refer to the supporting documentation for more technical information.

 ## Hypothesis